TSYS-Merchant/phab-rocketchat-hook/README.md

 # Git HipChat Hook

 A simple GIT `post-receive` hook script for notifying a room in HipChat.
+Adds additional support for Phabricator installs.

 ## Installation